Location: St. Louis, Missouri, USA

 Following the restaurant’s opening, staff members reported appearing and disappearing apparitions, glasses in the bar levitating and flying through the air, and voices and sounds with no apparent source.
-Doors have been known to lock and unlock by themselves and lights turn on and off; the bar piano produces music with no player.
+Doors have been known to lock and unlock by themselves and lights turn on and off in the same way; the bar piano produces music with no player.

 The three paranormal hotspots in the mansion are the stairway, the attic, and “the Gates of Hell” in the basement (the entrance to the caves below the mansion and brewery).

-In what is now the downstair’s women’s bathroom (formerly William, Jr.’s personal domain and the first location to feature free-standing water in St. Louis), there have been several reports of a man taking a peek over the stalls, watching the women go to the bathroom.
-One woman who experienced the phenomenon exited the bathroom to return to the bar, proclaiming to the two men she was there with, “I hope you got an eyeful!”
+In what is now the downstairs women’s bathroom (formerly William Jr.’s personal domain and the first location to feature free-standing water in St. Louis), there have been several reports of a man taking a peek over the stalls, watching the women go to the bathroom.
+One woman who experienced the phenomenon exited the bathroom to return to the bar and proclaim to her two male companions, “I hope you got an eyeful!”
 Confused, the two denied having left the bar, with the bartender verifying their claim.
-The peeping tom is believed to be the spirit of William, Jr., who was quite the womanizer.
+The peeping tom is believed to be the spirit of William Jr., who was notoriously a womanizer.

-Human spirits are not the only ones to haunt the Lemp Mansion: several years ago, a tour guide heard the sounds of horses outside of William, Sr’s office.
-When they looked outside the window, nothing was there.
+Human spirits are not the only ones to haunt the Lemp Mansion: several years ago, a tour guide heard the sounds of horses outside of William Sr’s office.
+When they looked out the window, nothing was there.
 Prior to its current use as a parking lot, the area was once used to tether horses.